 Just about everyone wants to be an entrepreneur today.
 There is nothing like being your own boss and not having anyone to answer to.
 The charm of independence, coupled with unlimited power, is a combination that only a few people can resist.
 Not to mention the chance to become the next Mark Zuckerberg or Jack Dorsey.

 Advancements in technology, along with ease of access, have opened doors that were unthinkable just 2 decades ago.
 Now there are people running a successful online business right from their living room.

 But have you ever considered what makes these people so successful?
 Surely, they are not only the elite class who has a magic ingredient that turns everything into money.
 It is easy to tell someone that running your own business is the best decision they can make in their life.
 But what are the essential ingredients that are needed for successful entrepreneurship?
 We find out all these and more in this post.

 Planning and strategy

 No one builds a home with a solid foundation, do they?
 The same goes for business and entrepreneurship.
-Planning and business strategy typically involves how you will manage resources, human resources, logistics, technology as well as potential customers.
+Planning and business strategy typically involve how you will manage resources, human resources, logistics, technology as well as potential customers.

 Sound planning is also essential to make the best decision for your business and identify the potholes.
 If you plan to secure investors for your business, you have better chances of securing them with a business plan than without.